 "Uveitis and Beyond” an interview with Dr. Eduardo Uchiyama

-As part of our ongoing series, we sat down with one of RCA’s leading uveitis retinal specialist, Dr. Eduardo Uchiyama of Retina Group of Florida, Fort Lauderdale, to learn how the eye is the gateway to health in the body.
+As part of our ongoing series, we sat down with one of RCA’s leading uveitis retinal specialist, Dr. Eduardo Uchiyama, of Retina Group of Florida, in Fort Lauderdale, to learn how the eye is the gateway to health in the body.

 How did your upbringing in Peru impact and inspire you to come to the United States and study ophthalmology?